Skip to Main Content

 Centipedes can have over 100 legs, which they use to creep and crawl in your basement.
 If they’re large enough, centipedes can bite humans causing a painful sting.
 They take shelter in your home in search of moisture and darkness.

-How Do I Get Rid of Bugs in My Basement?
+How To Get Rid of Bugs in Basement Spaces

 Check out the below tips and solutions you can use to turn your basement into a place where pests won’t go.